mdn/content/files/en-us/web/css/content/index.md

 ### Element replacement with `image-set()`

 This example replaces an element's content with a {{cssxref("image/image-set" ,"image-set()")}}.
-If the first image file-type is not supported it will fallback to the second.
-Content added with `::before` or `::after` will not be generated as the contents of the element have been replaced.
+If the users display has normal resolution the `1x.png` will be displayed screens with a higher resolution will display the `2x.png` image.

 #### HTML